Barclays CoCo plan seeks to allay investor dilution threat

-LONDON, April 17 Barclays is seeking to head off any future row with shareholders about dilution of their holdings by proposing they get the right to buy shares if new instruments kick in that force debtholders to convert to equity.
+LONDON Barclays (BARC.L) is seeking to head off any future row with shareholders about dilution of their holdings by proposing they get the right to buy shares if new instruments kick in that force debtholders to convert to equity.

 Regulators are demanding that bondholders help strengthen a bank if its capital position weakens, which would provide greater protection for depositors and taxpayers.
 Banks are trying to develop the best structure for such debt.

-Barclays in recent months has issued $4 billion of contingent capital debt, whose value is wiped out if the bank's core capital ratio falls below 7 percent.
+Barclays in recent months has issued $4 billion (2.6 billion pounds) of contingent capital debt, whose value is wiped out if the bank's core capital ratio falls below 7 percent.

-It has said it may issue 6 billion pounds ($10 billion) more contingent debt, some of which could convert into ordinary shares in the event the ratio is breached, or contingent convertible debt (CoCos).
+It has said it may issue 6 billion pounds more contingent debt, some of which could convert into ordinary shares in the event the ratio is breached, or contingent convertible debt (CoCos).

 The bank will next week ask shareholders to approve this type of debt instrument.